 This jam uses regular pectin (which contains some sugar), but the recipe is modified to use without added sugar.
 Makes 2 or 3 half-pint jars

 3 to 4 teaspoons liquid artificial sweetener

 1 package powdered fruit pectin (regular)

 Red food coloring as desired

 Crush strawberries in a 1½-quart saucepan.
 Stir in artificial sweetener, food coloring, powdered fruit pectin and lemon juice.
 Bring to a boil, and boil 1 minute.
 Remove from heat.
-Continue to stir 2 minutes.
-Pour into freezer containers, leaving ½-inch headspace; cover and freeze.
+Continue to stir for 2 minutes.
+Pour into freezer containers, leaving ½-inch headspace, cover and freeze.
 Thaw for use, then keep refrigerated.

 5 cups crushed strawberries (about 2 quarts strawberries)

 1 package Ball® Fruit Jell No Sugar Needed Pectin

 Note: Although this jam does not need sugar to gel, up to 3 cups sugar may be added while cooking jam or a sugar substitute may be added immediately after cooking, if desired for flavor.

 Wash strawberries, remove caps, and crush strawberries one layer at a time.
 Put strawberries in a 6 to 8-quart saucepot, and add water or juice.
 Gradually sprinkle pectin over fruit mixture, stirring constantly until dissolved.
 (Do not add pectin all at once to prevent lumping.)
 Bring to a boil over medium-high heat, stirring constantly.
 If you add sugar, return mixture to a boil and boil hard for 1 minute, stirring constantly.
 Remove from heat, and skim foam, if necessary.
 Add sugar substitute, if desired, at this time.